-The department/faculty is committed to supporting disabled students with reasonable adjustments to examinations and assessments in order to mitigate or remove barriers.
-Further information on the application process for adjustments is available here: https://academic.admin.ox.ac.uk/examinations-and-assessments-0#tab-1817166
+The Faculty of Asian and Middle Eastern Studies is committed to supporting disabled students with reasonable adjustments to examinations and assessments in order to mitigate or remove barriers.
+Further information on the application process for adjustments is available on the Oxford Students website.